How to Purchase a Hunting or Trapping License

 Nonresidents must purchase a nonresident shooting preserve license and any applicable stamp privilege requirements for species they are hunting at a private shooting preserve.
 The nonresident private shooting preserve license expires April 30, immediately following the date the license is effective.
 The nonresident shooting preserve license is $17 and the nonresident youth shooting preserve license is $7.

 Persons with Disabilities

-Individuals with a disability that prevents them from taking wildlife under regular hunting regulations may obtain a special permit from the DNR.
+Individuals with a disability that prevents them from taking wildlife under regular hunting regulations may request a special permit from the DNR.
 A special permit may be issued to an individual with a physical impairment resulting from injury or disease, excluding impairment due to normal aging.

 Special permits allow those who cannot walk or have serious walking limitations to hunt from a vehicle or gain special vehicle access.
 On state and federal lands, permit holders must obtain permission in advance from a property manager to gain vehicle access to lands or roads that are otherwise closed to vehicular traffic.